SoenkevL/EEGAnalyzer-SciCo/README.md

 - **Analysis Capabilities**:
   - Custom python functions
+  - Example includes:
     - Chaotic dynamics analysis
     - Complexity metrics evaluation
     - Fractal property detection
     - Entropy calculation methods

 - **Modular Architecture**:
   - An example on GitHub showing the whole process you need to analyze your eegs.
   - Extensible design for easily adding custom functions as metrics
   - Supports 1D and 2D timeseries data
-  - Primarily written for EEG analysis while also providing functionality for csv data
+  - Primarily written for EEG analysis while also providing functionality for other csv data in timeseries format.

 - **Configuration**:
   - Adjustable parameters for analysis focused on timeseries.